PaoloDuzioni/PaoloDuzioni/README.md

 ### What I do

-I build websites/web applications, Wordpress and Drupal themes from scratch, Laravel web apps, Vue JS and React JS/Native apps.
-Interested in new trends and technologies on the web's world, especially in JavaScript and the latest CSS3 techniques.
+I build websites/web applications, Wordpress themes from scratch, Laravel web apps, Vue JS, React JS apps and game development in Unity.
+Interested in new trends / technologies on the web's world and game development.

 **My motto is: stay curious, you'll always have fun.**